UPDATED: January 2020

-Are you looking for what to do on the island of Koh Phangan, Thailand?
-You are in the right place! 🙂 In this article you can find the 9 top things to do in Koh Phangan as well as some bonus things if you have more time!
+Are you looking for things to do on the island of Koh Phangan, Thailand?
+You are in the right place! 🙂 In this article you can find the top 9 things to do on Koh Phangan as well as some bonus activities if you have more time!

-Except for the fact that I lived on the North of Thailand for some time, I did not know much about the most touristic part of the country – the islands, of course!
+Except for the fact that I lived in the north of Thailand for some time, I did not know much about the most touristy part of the country – the islands, of course!

-The first one I have visited was Koh Phangan island (or Ko Pha Ngan).
+The first one I visited was Koh Phangan Island (or Ko Pha Ngan).
 It was the right choice as it appeared to be my favorite Thai Island!
-I have stayed for enough days to make a compilation of the best things to do in Koh Phangan for you.
-I also selected a list of places to stay in Koh Phangan for all budgets!
+I stayed for enough days to make a compilation of the best things to do on Koh Phangan for you.
+I also selected a list of places to stay on Koh Phangan for all budgets!

-So, if you are thinking to go to Thailand soon or you are just curious about the activities you can do this paradise Island, read on, this article is for you!
+So, if you are thinking of going to Thailand soon or you are just curious about the activities you can do on this island paradise Island, read on, this article is for you!

-Here are my Top 9 Things to do in Koh Phangan:
+Here are my Top 9 Things to do on Koh Phangan:

 - 1. Thong Sala Night Market